cncf/tag-security/assessments/README.md

 4. next steps toward increasing security of the project itself and/or increasing the applications of the project toward a more secure cloud native ecosystem

-Due to the nature and time frame for the analysis, *the TSSA package is not meant to subsume the need for a professional security audit of the code*.
-Audits of implementation-specific vulnerabilities, improper deployment configurations, etc. are not in scope of a TSSA.
-A TSSA is intended to uncover design flaws, enhance the security mindset of the project, and to obtain a clear, comprehensive articulation of the project's design goals and aspirations while documenting the intended security properties enforced, fulfilled, or executed by said project.
+Due to the nature and time frame of the analysis, *the TSSA package is not meant to subsume the need for a professional security audit of the code*.
+Audits of implementation-specific vulnerabilities, improper deployment configurations, etc. are not in the scope of a TSSA.
+A TSSA is intended to uncover design flaws, enhance the security mindset of the project, and obtain a clear, comprehensive articulation of the project's design goals and aspirations while documenting the intended security properties enforced, fulfilled, or executed by said project.